 Gifts purchased at the Fair Trade International Market arrive wrapped up in greater meaning than disposable bows and paper.

-“Members of our community are looking forward to the opportunity to shop for gifts they feel good about giving,” Anderson said.
+“Members of our community are looking forward to the opportunity to shop for gifts they feel good about giving,” Moehring said.

-“We are grateful for the continued support of our community that lets us host this meaningful mission event,” said Anderson.
+“We are grateful for the continued support of our community that lets us host this meaningful mission event,” said Moehring.